IsaacDuff/fs-journal/quizzes/week01.md

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+for css i can use font weight but in the html i can use a b tag
 ```

 **8.** In what tag does the majority of your code belong?